apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Syntax-Conventions.md

 ## Keywords and Reserved Words

-Keywords are words that have significance in SQL.
-Certain keywords, such as TIME or FROM, are reserved and require special treatment for use as identifiers and node names.
+Keywords are words that have significance in SQL require special treatment for use as identifiers and node names, and need to be escaped with backticks.
+Certain keywords, such as TIME and ROOT, are reserved and cannot use as identifiers and node names (even after escaping).

 [Keywords and Reserved Words](../Appendix/Keywords.md) shows the keywords and reserved words in IoTDB 0.13.